refinedev/refine/documentation/docs/data/hooks/use-create/index.md

 });
 ```

-> 🚨 The mutate function always overrides the props of the `useUpdate` hook.
+> 🚨 The mutate function always overrides the props of the `useCreate` hook.
 Consider the hook's props as default values, while the mutate function's props are the values used for that specific mutation or dynamic values.

 ## Realtime Updates